mike99mac/minimy-mike99mac/README.md

 ## Connect the computer hardware

 For the initial setup, a keyboard, monitor and mouse are needed.
-Ideally there will be a way of setting up “headlessly”, but we're not there yet.
+Ideally there will be a way of setting up “headlessly”, but that's not ready yet.

 You can access the Internet using either Wi-Fi or with an Ethernet cord.